 Database Schema Migrations for Offline-First Web Applications

 Offline-first applications inevitably outgrow their initial data models as feature sets scale.
-Unlike server-side relational databases that support hot schema swaps and automated migration runners, client-side storage demands explicit, versioned Database Schema Migrations to prevent silent data corruption during updates.
+Unlike server-side relational databases that support hot schema swaps and automated migration runners, client-side storage demands explicit, versioned schema migrations to prevent silent data corruption during updates.
+This guide extends the IndexedDB Architecture & Advanced Patterns parent guide with a focused playbook for evolving an IndexedDB schema in production.
 Frontend engineers and PWA developers must architect these transitions around the browser’s strict storage lifecycle, ensuring backward compatibility for users whose service worker caches or app shells haven’t synchronized with the latest deployment.

 Versioned Schema Evolution in Browser Storage